w-schwier/driftrock/README.md

 Next I needed a class to control what happens when the user has given a command.
 The Controller class is the main core of the code.
 It tells the DataFetcher class to load the data, then starts the according function to complete the task.
 I originally extracted some logic out to a command class, but I realised I was parsing a lot of data through and repeating myself.
 So I took a step back and realised I didn't need it.
 This also happened with the Calculator class; originally I had two, one for users and one for purchases, but once again I stopped and realised it was unnecessary.

 The Calculator class gets the correct data based on the command given.
-Some of the command were straight forward once the user id was found, eg. total_spend and average_spend.
+Some of the commands were straight forward once the user id was found, eg. total_spend and average_spend.
 However, highest_value was more problematic and is still rather messy.

 All the above was achieved using TDD to structure the code.